-Course details are contained within the Student Guide.
+Course details are contained within the Student Guide which students will be given when they start the course.
 The Student Guide is the core course document containing specific learning outcomes for each weekly session in line with the overall objectives of the course.

-MetFilm School encourages independent learning and reflective learning.
-"Practice days" may form part of the delivery and students may be given structured homework to complete, encouraged to practice their skills independently or challenged to network and consider key industry contacts.
+MetFilm School encourages independent learning and reflective learning, and students may be given structured homework to complete, encouraged to practice their skills independently or challenged to network and consider key industry contacts.